 Drawback: Limited Resources

-Another reason why a hosting provider can offer a server for cheap is because they are cramming as many websites as they can on a single server.
+Another reason why a hosting provider can offer a server for cheap is that they are cramming as many websites as they can on a single server.
 All of the websites on that server are battling for limited resources.
 If another website has a marked increase in web traffic, this can slow your website down.
 It can even make certain resources completely unavailable.

 A person with absolutely no tech skills can access a shared server and host their website.
 With cheap hosting, you don’t worry about hiring a professional to manage your database or your hosting services.
 This is a convenient option for small business owners who want to have a web presence but who do not know anything about the technical side of hosting.